 Let’s move onto some of the key features and see which one comes out in top in the next round.

-And below, please take a quick moment to view some of the best-selling digital pianos currently on sale at Amazon:
+And below, please take a quick moment to view some of the best-selling digital pianos currently on sale:

 Round 2: Noteworthy Specs & Features